 8. Indemnity

-Consignor shall indemnify Consignee against any loss, damage, liability or claim (including reasonable attorney's fees and costs) caused by acts of Consignor not authorized by this Agreement or by any willful or negligent act of Consignor.
+Consignor shall indemnify Consignee against any loss, damage, liability or claim (including reasonable attorney's fees and costs) caused by acts of Consignor not authorized by this Agreement or by any wilful or negligent act of Consignor.

 9. Taxes

-Consignor shall be responsible for the payment of all income taxes accruing to Consignor for revenue received from the sale of the Goods.
-Consignee shall be responsible for any sales, use or excise taxes resulting from the sale of the Goods to Consignee's customers.
-Consignee shall also be responsible for all income taxes accruing to Consignee on the commission revenue from its sale of the Goods and for personal property taxes and other charges or levies imposed on the Goods while in Consignee's possession.
+Consignor shall be responsible for the payment of all income taxes accruing to Consignor for revenue received from the sale of the product.
+Consignee shall be responsible for any sales, use or excise taxes resulting from the sale of the product to Consignee's customers.
+Consignee shall also be responsible for all income taxes accruing to Consignee on the commission revenue from its sale of the product and for personal property taxes and other charges or levies imposed on the product while in Consignee's possession.

 10. Dispute Resolution All disputes under this Agreement shall be settled by arbitration in Durban, before a single arbitrator pursuant to the rules of the Arbitration foundation of South Africa.
 Arbitration may be commenced at any time by any party hereto giving written notice to the other party to a dispute that such dispute has been referred to arbitration.
 Any award rendered by the arbitrator shall be conclusive and binding upon the parties hereto.